 Can I change status while on E-2 visa US?
-Can I apply for an E-2 visa green card?
+Can I apply for a green card with an E-2 visa?

 Changing your status while on E-2 visa USA.

 Have Plans to work on the US under E-2 visa and ultimately apply for an E-2 visa green card?
 That’s very possible.
 Here’s how to go about it.

 The E-2 investor visa is a work permit for foreign investors, from E-2 visa countries, looking to leave and work in USA.
 There are set requirements for E-2 visa applicants.

 If you comply with all the requirements and ultimately get your E-2 visa USA, you can choose to change status at the lapse of your E-2 visa period.
 Changing status implies opting for a permanent residency in the US.
 Of course, there are set E-2 visa requirements for a status change.